cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 ## Example B: proprietary mapping tool

-In this example, a team of business analysts provides the whole specification of the source , including primary key and foreign key relations of the source object.
+In this example, a team of business analysts provides the whole specification of the source, including primary key and foreign key relations of the source object.
-This information is given to the dataengineers in a standardizes Excel sheet.
+This information is given to the data engineers in a standardized Excel sheet.
 The workflow is as follows:
 - the Excel Sheet with the source object declaration is provided
 - a transformation tool (script) translates the provided information into a draft DVPD, incuding a data vault data model
-- in parallel a data engineers declares the technical properties for the pipeline in a separate shortened DVPD document (Pipeline properties)
+- in parallel a data engineer declares the technical properties for the pipeline in a separate shortened DVPD document (Pipeline properties)
 - With a merge script, the draft DVPD gets enhanced with the pipeline properties
-- Only in case, some data vault columns and mappings need more technical declaration, this will be provided in a third shortened DVPD and merged with a script into the now completed DVPD document.
+- In case some data vault columns and mappings need more technical declaration, this will be provided in a third shortened DVPD and merged with a script into the now completed DVPD document.
-- For a first quality check, a script will parse an check the tables and column names, declared in the DVPD.
-Convention or consistency violations are reported to the data engineerss and need to be fixed
+- For a first quality check, a script will parse and check the tables and column names, declared in the DVPD.
+Convention or consistency violations are reported to the data engineers and need to be fixed
-- Finally the DVPD gets compiled.
+- Finally, the DVPD gets compiled.
 Errors and warnings need to be managed and fixed before releasing the DVPD into the implementation phase
 - Successful compilation of a DVDP will generate a model diagram and a mapping specification table, that are copied into the central documentation tool

 By orchestrating all the steps in a CI workflow, the upper steps take an initial effort of 15 minutes.
 Corrections are applied and verified in minutes.
 Depending on the documentation tool, even the update of the central documentation can be automated.